A topological characterisation of the Kashiwara-Vergne groups: The image of in

-(Recall that an element $\alpha$ in $\krv$ is equivalently a pair $(\alpha,s)$ where the power series $s$ is determined uniquely by $\alpha$.)
-Because $\tilde{G}$ is an automorphism of circuit algebras, we have
+Since $\tilde{G}$ is an automorphism of circuit algebras, we have (explained in more detail below):

-Here the cosimplicial notation on $\tilde{G}(\vertex)$ is the same as in Section~\ref{sec: cosimplicial structure}.
-For example, $(\tilde{G}(\vertex)^{12,3})^{-1}$ is the value of the bottom vertex in $\bubble$: it is inverted as it is a negative (``upside down'') vertex \cite[Proof of Theorem 4.9]{BND:WKO2}.
-A priori, the value of the bottom vertex is an arrow diagram on the top two strands of that vertex.
-However, by the VI relation it can be "pushed up" to the middle three strands of $\bubble$, this effectively doubles the first strand, hence the superscript ``$12,3$''.
+Here the cosimplicial notation on $\tilde{G}(\vertex)$ is the same as in Section~\ref{sec: cosimplicial structure}, keeping in mind that $\tilde{G}(\vertex)\in \arrows(\uparrow_2)$ by Lemma \ref{lemma: VI}.
+For example, $(\tilde{G}(\vertex)^{12,3})^{-1}$ is the value of the bottom vertex in $\bubble$.
+It is inverted as it is a vertex of the opposite orientation, see \cite[Proof of Theorem 4.9]{BND:WKO2}.
+A priori, this value is an arrow diagram on the top two strands of the bottom vertex.
+However, by the VI relation it can be ``pushed up'' to the middle three strands of the skeleton $\bubble$, this effectively doubles the first strand, hence the superscript ``$12,3$''.